ACCESS-NRI/ACCESS-MOPPy/docs/mopdb_command.rst

 If initialising the database for the first time, start by adding existing mappings files as shown above.
 The mappings files we used for our database are available in the repository `mappings` folder.

-The `-a/--alias` argument in the second example "app4" indicates that these tables were originated for the APP4 tool and they use a different style of mapping file.
+The `-a/--alias` argument in the second example "app4" indicates that these tables were originated for the APP4 tool, and they use a different style of mapping file.
 To add the current style of mapping files you can omit the `alias`, as in the first example, or pass a different `alias`.
 If omitted the tool will use the file name as alias.
 The `alias` value is saved in the table and can then later be used to identify the preferred mappings to use.